heroiclabs/nakama-defold/README.md

 Nakama will automatically base64 encode your match data if the message was created using `nakama.create_match_data_message()`.
 Nakama will also automatically base64 decode any received match data before calling the `on_matchdata` listener.

-Here's an example of a proper match data message using a utility function:

 ```lua

 local json = require "nakama.util.json"